 Step 3: Select the app for which you want to turn off the badge app icon.

-In the example below, I am selecting the Phone app.
+In the example above, I am selecting the Phone app.

 Step 5: Tap the button to the right of Badge App Icon.